 Dr. Suse Anderson, 2018 Visiting Technologist, photo by Dave Tavani.

-Dr. Suse Anderson is serving as a 2018 Visiting Technologist at The Pew Center for Arts & Heritage, leading an examination of forward-thinking technology work in the arts and culture field.
-Anderson is Assistant Professor, Museum Studies at The George Washington University (GW) and host of Museopunks, a podcast for the progressive museum (presented by the American Alliance of Museums).
-Prior to joining GW, Anderson was Director of Audience Experience at The Baltimore Museum of Art, where she was responsible for creating a seamless and positive experience of the BMA for visitors to the museum and across its digital platforms.
+Dr. Suse Anderson served as the 2018–19 Visiting Technologist at The Pew Center for Arts & Heritage, leading an examination of forward-thinking technology work in the arts and culture field.
+Anderson is assistant professor of museum studies at The George Washington University (GW) and host of Museopunks, a podcast for the progressive museum (presented by the American Alliance of Museums).
+Prior to joining GW, Anderson was director of audience experience at The Baltimore Museum of Art (BMA), where she was responsible for creating a seamless and positive experience of the BMA for visitors to the museum and across its digital platforms.

-Anderson holds a PhD (Creative Arts) and a BFA (Hons—1st class, Faculty Medal), both from The University of Newcastle, Australia, and a BArts (Comms-Journalism) from Charles Sturt University, Australia.
+Anderson holds a PhD (Creative Arts) and a BFA (Honors, 1st class, Faculty Medal), both from The University of Newcastle, Australia, and a BA (Communications-Journalism) from Charles Sturt University, Australia.